Types of Pre-Emergent Herbicides

 Tall weeds growing above grass in a yard

-Want to keep crabgrass from making you crabby?
-Want to nip other weeds in the bud?
+Want to keep crabgrass from making you crabby or nip other weeds in the bud before they sprout?
+Then pre-emergent herbicides are your best defense.

 Liquid pre-emergent herbicides

 Liquid pre-emergent herbicides are easier and quicker to apply than granular pre-emergents.
-Pre-emergent herbicides are recommended for full coverage over a large area.
+These herbicide applications are recommended for full coverage over a larger area.

-• Liquid pre-emergents lets you be more precise in your application (cracks in a driveway or sidewalk, for example).
+• Allow for a more precise and even application (cracks in a driveway or sidewalk, for example), covering more ground than granular herbicides

-• Liquid pre-emergents take more prep time than granular herbicides.
+• Liquid pre-emergents take more prep time than granular ones

-Pro Tip: When choosing a liquid pre-emergent for your lawn, note that more concentrated liquid formulas can be extremely strong.
+Pro tip: Note that more concentrated liquid formulas can be extremely strong.
 Use these concentrated formulas with caution if you’re applying them to a smaller space.

 Bottom line: For a precise, affordable, and even application of your pre-emergent herbicide, liquid formulas are your best bet.